Foreclosure Eviction Laws: How Long Can You Remain in Your Home

 Eviction as an Extension of the Foreclosure Action

-In some states, the bank can include an eviction as part of a judicial foreclosure.
+In some states, the lender can include an eviction as part of a judicial foreclosure.
 When an eviction is an extension of the foreclosure action, it can happen quickly.

-If the foreclosing bank is the purchaser at the foreclosure sale, the bank then asks the court for a "writ of possession" or a "writ of assistance."
+If the foreclosing lender is the purchaser at the foreclosure sale, the lender then asks the court for a "writ of possession" or a "writ of assistance."
 The writ is a court order telling the sheriff to remove you from the home.

 Notice to Leave